active-interest/seo-ultimate/readme.txt

 == Changelog ==

+= Version 4.5.4 (December 22, 2010) =
+* Bugfix: "New window" checkboxes now stay checked in Deeplink Juggernaut
+* Bugfix: Fixed textdomain path
+* Improvement: Post destination options in Deeplink Juggernaut are now sorted by title, making it easier to find the target post

 = Version 4.5.3 (August 18, 2010) =
 * Bugfix: A third fix for Deeplink Juggernaut URL-loss problem